devico/learning-ruby/README.md

 ========

 TopMovies is a console application to manipulate the data from the list of top 250 IMDB movies.

-In addition, the application can get the budget for each film with IMDb site, extract the posters and film title translation into other languages with TMDB site, and renders html page with all the movies

 Usage
 ==========